ghoetker/BibDeskAppleScripts/README.md

+**_Unfortunately, changes made in Mojave have crippled access to the Satimage.osax, which is a dependency for most of these scripts.
+It is unclear when I'll have time to rewrite them.
+So, for the moment, they are probably unfunctional and you should have no expectation for when they'll fixed.
+Trust me, I'm as bummed as you are about this.
+Feel free to fork the project if you are so motivated._**

 # BibDeskAppleScripts
 A collection of Applescripts to assist with BibDesk.
 Some are meant to also work with Hazel <https://www.noodlesoft.com>.
 Some are dependent on how I have my BibDesk preferences set up, but I hope some people will find them helpful.